robincoello/he-origami/docs/overview/non-technical.md

 ## The problems we're solving

-For FT to thrive as a digital organisation, we need to solve some serious technology problems.
+For FT to thrive as a digital organization, we need to solve some serious technology problems.
 They thwart our attempts to do innovative work.
 They suck up development resources and leave us with nothing to move forward with.
 They threaten to leave us constantly fighting to keep up with our competition.

 * Despite having limited technology resources, **we do the same work multiple times**, like slideshows, which have had to be implemented repeatedly on many websites
 * The way pages are assembled, and how they function is esoteric.
 This makes is very difficult for 3rd parties, or even other business units, to make sense of work already completed and make use of it.
 It leads to inconsistency, bloated software and brand divergence.